fapoli/SimpleSaveSystem/README.md

 # Simple Save System

-A Unity component for saving and loading state.
+A Unity Component to manage saving and loading state.
+Files are encrypted using an encryption key for better security.
 It provides a SaveManager class that saves encrypted save files into your game's data folder.
 It also provides some useful serializable classes that are transformed from the non-serializable Unity clases, like for example Vector2, Vector3, Quaternion...

 ## Contents
 - **SaveManager Monobehaviour**: This behaviour is attached to the SaveManager prefab, and should be unique (since it's accessed as a singleton).
 It allows to define an encryption key for your save files (should be unique for your project) and Saving/Loading state.